 The history that takes us to the crafting of the IWC Big Pilot's Heritage Watch started before 1940; from a simple mechanical point of view, the 52 T.S.C. is the heir of the movements series called “IWC Calibre” that were produced in 1888 and were based on the 1886 “Elgin III” calibers.
 Back in those days, this type of timepieces weren't aviator's watches yet and the 52 caliber, which derives from the “Calibre”, was inserted for the last time within the case of 1,200 Big Pilot's Watches and a desk clock requested by the British Royal Navy that year and that, in its latest version, featured central seconds.

-IWC presented a collector's piece version measuring 55mm (ref.
-5104) and produced in 100 pieces only and also a second version that was produced in 1,000 pieces and whose case measures 48mm (ref.
+IWC presented two years ago a collector's piece version measuring 55mm (ref.
+5104) and produced in just 100 pieces and also a second version that was produced in 1,000 pieces and whose case measures 48mm (ref.
 5103).
-The first version is clearly a collector's piece and it is mainly geared towards those who are fond of the military style, it is definitely not something that you would wear on a daily basis and its main purpose is to become the collection's flagship thus improving the brand's awareness even further.
-In the next few years, this collection will likely become the focus of some themed-auction.
+The first version is clearly a collector's piece and it is mainly geared towards those who are fond of the military style, it is definitely not something that you would wear on a daily basis and its main purpose is to become the collection's flagship thus improving the brand's and collection's awareness even further.
+It is already a collector's piece.
 How do you distinguish between the 55mm-version and the 48-mm version?

-IWC has gone back to the dial of the first 2002 Big Pilot's Watch (ref.
+IWC went back to the dial of the first 2002 Big Pilot's Watch (ref.
 5002), one of the most sought-after and more valuable Big Pilot's timepieces still for sale.
 Despite the fact that these specific timepieces started their production just 14 years ago and were not part of a limited series, they are still selling for lots on money in the market of second-hand watches.

-The IWC Big Pilot's Heritage Watch 48, we are reviewing in this article, is equipped with a manual in-house-built 59215 caliber that guarantees up to 8 days of power reserve.
+The IWC Big Pilot's Heritage Watch 48, we reviewed in this article, is equipped with a manual in-house-built 59215 caliber that guarantees up to 8 days of power reserve.
 The timepiece is 48mm large and 14.5mm thick but it is extremely light because the case is made of titanium and it only weighs 120 grams.

-The manufacturer has gone back to a soft brown calf leather strap with contrasting ecru stitching that had previously been used in the 2002 series.
+The manufacturer opted for a soft brown calf leather strap with contrasting ecru stitching that had previously been used in the 2002 series.
 In the case of the Heritage timepiece, it is not a traditional strap but rather a bracelet-strap that resembles the original aviator's watches.
-The only con is that the strap is a bit long, at least on the samples that were presented at the fair in Geneva, even when wrapped around an important wrist like mine and buckled up, the end of the strap tends to almost touch the lower edge of the case.
+The only con is that the strap is a bit too long even when wrapped around an important wrist like mine and buckled up, the end of the strap tends to almost touch the lower edge of the case.

-IWC has decided not to abandon the power reserve's viewing feature and have moved it to the back case (but only on the 48mm-version), a practical solution that the manufacturer has had to match with the characteristic magnetoresistance that is typical of all Pilot's watches.
-The retail price of the IWC Big Pilot's Heritage Watch 48 is about 14,000 Swiss Francs (the 55mm-version is about 2,000 Swiss Francs more expensive.)
+IWC decided not to abandon the power reserve's viewing feature and moved it to the back case (but only on the 48mm-version), a practical solution that the manufacturer had to match with the characteristic magnetoresistance that is typical of all Pilot's watches.
+The retail price of the IWC Big Pilot's Heritage Watch 48 is today €15,200.
 It is an important price for what you can consider as the ultimate aviator's watch with a pedigree and superb technical features and finishing.

 For full details about this watch, check the watch data sheet at WatchBase.com

 Gaetano C. @Horbiter®